-IMAX is a movie experience with images up to eight stories high and wrap-around digital surround sound which features films with state-of-the-art cinematography and stunning scenery that lets audiences feel like they are really at exotic destinations.
+IMAX is a movie experience with images up to eight stories high and wrap-around digital surround sound.
+It shows features films with state-of-the-art cinematography and stunning scenery that lets audiences feel like they are really at exotic destinations.

 While visiting the Smithsonian National Air and Space Museum, you can also take a 20-minute tour of the universe at the Albert Einstein Planetarium.
 The Planetarium uses a high-tech digital projection system and six-channel digital surround sound to give you the sensation of zooming across the skies and through the galaxy.

-There are two other official IMAX Theaters in the Washington, D.C. area including the Warner Brothers Theater in the National Museum of American History in D.C. and the Airbus IMAX Theater at the Steven F. Udvar-Hazy Center in Chantilly, Virginia.
+The other two IMAX theaters in the Washington, D.C. area include the Warner Brothers Theater in the Smithsonian National Museum of American History and the Airbus IMAX Theater at the Steven F. Udvar-Hazy Center.

-The Airbus Theater's roster features some of the best cinematography in Hollywood cinema paired with educational IMAX experiences including films about D-Day in Normandy, aircraft carriers, and journeys to outer space, making this the ideal destination for cinematography and graphics enthusiasts of all ages.
+This theater's roster features some of the best cinematography in Hollywood cinema paired with educational IMAX experiences including films about D-Day in Normandy, aircraft carriers, and journeys to outer space.
+It's an ideal destination for cinematography and graphics enthusiasts of all ages.